albertochong/PIPELINES-ETL-PROJECTS/3 - PIPELINE-LISBON-BUS-STATUS.md

-# Simple Pipeline using StreamSets Data Collector, Rest Api, Amazon S3, kafka and KSQL
+# Simple Pipeline using StreamSets Data Collector, Rest Api, Amazon S3, Azure Databricks
 Creating custom Kafka producers and consumers is often a tedious process that requires manual coding.
-In this tutorial, we'll see how to use StreamSets Data Collector to create data ingest pipelines to get data from Rest Api and write to Kafka using a Kafka Producer, and read from Kafka with a KSQL queries streams.
+In this tutorial, we'll see how to use StreamSets Data Collector to create data ingest pipelines to get data from Rest Api and write to Kafka using a Kafka Producer, and read from Kafka topic with Azure Databricks Spark to processing and store messages on Amazon S3.

-The goal of this tutorial is read json files from a Rest APi(about Lisbon Area Bus status near real time) and write them to a Kafka topic using the StreamSets Kafka Producer.
-We'll then use a KSQL to run queries streams to get .

 ### Prerequisites